BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 A few years on, Bill leaves software programming for a lucrative career in television and lectures.
 Though Omar is maintaining the software on his own at this point, Casey wants to ensure that the software still is signed by multiple parties to allow for more robust validation.
 So he takes over as release manager, checking the software prior to release and adding his own signature.

+An ordinary validator will be able to verify that one of the signatures matches a public key he has in his saved Envelope from release 1.7.2.
+Automatic validation!
+This will then allow for a continued chain of validation going forward.
+If Casey produces 1.7.4 on his own, because Omar is out sick, validators can see that Casey's public key was in 1.7.3, signed by Omar, so they know the new release is safe.

+A more strict validator might instead validate the `signerInfo` for Casey themselves.
+Even if they miss 1.7.3, they'll be able to chain back from any later release until they find the initial one with the `signerInfo`.

 ```
 {
     "Gordian Envelope 1.7.3" [